How to Use AVCLabs Video Blur AI

 How to Blur a Video using AVCLabs Video Blur AI

-Follow these steps to blur your video by AVCLabs Video Blur AI:
+Follow the steps below to blur faces, any objects, background, and foreground in a video with AVCLabs Video Blur AI:

 Open AVCLabs Video Blur AI

-When finishing installation, launch the program, and you will enter the main window of AVCLabs Video Enhancer AI like the screenshot below.
+When finishing installation, launch the program, and you will enter the main window of AVCLabs Video Blur AI like the screenshot below.

-Click the menu button and choose Settings.
-Here you can set the global output format and output path.
+Click and choose Settings.
+Here you can configure the performance and global settings.